lokeshwaran100/neploy/README.md

 ## Technology Stack

 - **Backend:** Kubernetes is utilized to containerize the backend, ensuring scalability and efficient resource management.
+Machine Learning based in Python for code optimization.

 - **Frontend:** The frontend is developed using JavaScript, providing a seamless interface for users to interact with the backend's exposed endpoints.